qarmin/The-worst-Godot-test-project/README.md

 - Full - Project check as most as possible bugs, but also produce tons of errors
 This modes can be change in Autoload.gd by changing variable WRONG_BUGS
 4. It also have a time to execute a script again and again.
 It is stored at scipt in root node of each scene(2DALL, 3DALL), it has name TIME_TO_ACTIVATE and contains min and max time to next script execution.
-5. I added also in Autoload a variable BASIC_COUNTER which is being reduced by 1 in each frame and when BASIC_COUNTER will have value smaller than 0, then game quit
+5. I added also in Autoload a variable BASIC_COUNTER which is being reduced by 1 in each frame and when BASIC_COUNTER will have value smaller than 0, then game quit.
+When value is set negative, then game doesn't exit
+6. SLOW_FUNCTIONS in Autoload enable some very slow functions like bake() - disabled by default

 ## How to help?
 ### Fix bugs in engine